CharlieAlphaFox/PivotedWwap/README.md

 Plots and graphs a snapshot of the chart when going long or short indicating the Take profit point and Stop loss prices.

-Continuosly checks the open long TP or short orders and cancels them if trend is oposite to the position or any other desired price or indicator condition.
+Continuosly checks the open long TP or short orders and cancels them if trend is oposite to the position or any other desired price, indicator or position condition.

 ## Technologies